Security

 OPNsense open source firewall web interface

-However, some users might find its extensive feature set intimidating, particularly those new to managing firewall systems.
+OPNSense is a great option for home lab environments.
+It has a lot of features that many will want to take advantage of.
+The downside to this is some may find its features intimidating.
 Depending on your resources, it may need more than other open-source firewall solutions, which might be a drawback for some home labs with limited resources.
-Most home lab hardware will be able to run OPNsense without issue.
+However, most home lab hardware will be able to run OPNsense without issue.

 Learn more about and download OPNsense here: OPNsense® a true open source security platform and more – OPNsense® is a true open source firewall and more.